teodorov/CEGARBoxCPP/README.md

 # CEGARBoxCPP
 ## Dependencies
-This project require minisat installed to run and compile.
+This project requires minisat installed to run and compile.
 Instruction for installing minisat are available [here](https://github.com/niklasso/minisat).

 ## Compile
 Run ``./compile.sh`` to compile CEGARBox